-Programs and Faculty
+Programs

-Biochemistry, Biophysics and Structural Biology (http:// dbbs.wustl.edu/divprograms/ biophysics/Pages/BBSB.aspx)
+Biochemistry, Biophysics, & Structural Biology (https:// dbbs.wustl.edu/programs/ biochemistry-biophysics-structuralbiology/)

 Biochemistry uses the concepts and approaches of chemistry to understand the molecular basis of biological processes.
 Biochemical studies include enzymology, metabolism, DNA replication, cell signaling, and drug discovery.
 Insights from these studies may shed light on fundamental biological processes as well as mechanisms of disease, new drug treatments, and new diagnostics.